seatable/seatable-scripts/manual/plugins/columns.md

 Arguments

 * table:  table object
-* columnName: update the name value of the column
+* columnName: the name of the column
-* columnData: update the new data attribute of the column
+* columnData: the new data attribute of the column

 Example